|

 that they are deceased,

-and that your partners name is Gilda
+and that my partner's name is 'Gilda'

-your mind is stunned with wonder
+my mind is stunned with wonder

-and if you understood what is being said
+If you understood what is being said

-or what is going on here
+or what is going on here,

 will no longer exist